ErikaVerkaaik/erikaverkaaik.github.io/_posts/2021-10-11-and-we-are-back.md

 * I very recently got a new laptop.
 This is the first computer I have bought since 2016 and it is wonderful.
 I'm hoping this portable (and much more powerful) computer will help me do more regular game development.
 Being forced to work from my desk for all of 2020 has definitely made me less inclined to use it, so it's lovely to be able to work from the couch.

 * With that in mind, I've recently started a new personal project.
 Not much to say on it yet but it's a photography game and it's going to involve cryptids.

+* Tinkerbell (pictured in the cover image) recently turned 23!

 * I've completely changed my time management system again[^1].
 I moved from my analogue system to using [Todoist](https://todoist.com/) back to a traditional bullet journal and now to [Notion](https://www.notion.so/).
 I'm still following the categorising, prioritising and scheduling system that I outlined in my [previous post](https://erikaverkaaik.com/blog/time-management-during-covid-19).
 But now it's in digital form.
 I'm really enjoying Notion because it gives me all of the customisation and flexibility of a bullet journal AND I don't have to carry a notebook around.